solairerove/blog-app/README.md

 {
         "id": 1,
         "title": "Failure is not an option",
-        "subtitle": "Many say exploration is part of our destiny, but it’s actually our duty to future generations.", "content": "<em>MockFlow</em> ",
+        "subtitle": "Many say exploration is part of our destiny.", "content": "MockFlow",
         "date": "2016-05-11",
         "author": "union.one"
 }